 Most of our managers have outperformed their benchmarks since inception.
-The managers/portfolios that outperformed were Generation, Ownership Capital (both sustainable global equities), Brunel Low Volatility Equity, the Targeted Opportunities Private Equity Portfolio, our UK corporate bond manager RLAM, our real assets manager Townsend, our absolute return bond manager Wellington and our Private Debt portfolio.
-Impax and the Robeco SEVE portfolios, forming part of the Fund's global equity managers, have underperformed since inception.
-The LGIM corporate bonds mandate has performed in line with benchmark since inception.
-The allocation to passive low carbon equities also performed broadly in line with its respective benchmark over the 12 months to 31 March 2020 and since inception.
+The managers/portfolios that outperformed were Generation, Ownership Capital (both sustainable global equities), Impax, our UK corporate bond manager RLAM, our real assets manager Townsend, our absolute return bond manager Wellington and our Private Debt portfolio.
+Brunel Low Volatility and the Robeco SEVE portfolios, forming part of the Fund's global equity managers, have underperformed since inception, as has the Targeted Opportunities Portfolio.
+The LGIM corporate bonds mandate has performed broadly in line with benchmark since inception.
+The allocation to passive low carbon equities also performed broadly in line with its respective benchmark since inception.